Desperationis/freezy-desktop/README.md

 1. Completely free.
 I don't want your money.
 2. I don't collect your data at all.
 3. Works with the XReal Air only, as that's all I have.
-4. Works in any Xorg based window manager (mainly i3 and gnome).
+4. Works in ANY Xorg based window manager, not just GNOME.
 5. Written from scratch with multiple desktops in mind.

 If you're reading this sentence, the project is not in a working state